vb-oiko/pdf-gen-example/README.md

 The downloadable files should be stored somewhere and I decided to use AWS S3 for that.
 As a DB for the project I chose Dynamo DB, as I was interested to play with noSQL database and also because I heard this buzz word recently.

 And as for the queue processing I decided to use a cron job and a table to store the status of the job.
-As lock for the cron I decided to use a local temporary file with a timestamp inside to be able to track if some job hung up.
+As lock for the cron I decided to use a rough and dirty solution - a local temporary file with a timestamp inside to be able to track if some job hung up.
+For a production ready solution I would use Redis/Zookeeper.

 I decided to use React, Vite, PicoCSS for the client.
 And tRPC and a monorepo to have server-client type safety.